 My clients probably knew what my why was, as they’ve told me how I make them feel when they work with me!
 Ha!
 It’s been more fun reading the book, and learning some of the scientific background that underpins how our mind works, and why, by starting with Why, we’ll be able to live a more balanced life.
 I’ll let you discover for yourselves what the celery test is, but when you know what your WHY is, everything else will fall into place.

 I’d love to hear your thoughts on this book if you’ve read it.
-Or, if you want to explore what your Why is, let’s share a clarity session shall we?
+Or, if you want to explore what your Why is, book a Find Your Why session.
 I’d love to help you find your Why more easily than it took me to find mine! 😉

 Just so you know: If you were to purchase the book from this Amazon link, would give me a few pennies.
 Any pennies collected this way go into an Elite Athlete Support fund, to support some talented athletes achieve their potential.
 If you’d like further details about these athletes, please do get in touch and I’ll send you some more information.